NordicSemiconductor/asset-tracker-cloud-aws-js/features/FOTA.feature.md

 Given I have a random UUID in `jobId`

-When I execute "putObject" of the AWS S3 SDK with
+When I execute `putObject` of the AWS S3 SDK with

 ```json
 {